JYC11/d4b-blog/README.md

 4. The urlpattern in urls.py points to the Views(name seems misleading somehow as I come from nodejs)
 5. The View uses a model(that interacts with the database) and html template to render a html template
 6. The html template is returned and rendered on the client side

+## New topic 2: Forms
+No more making stuff through superadmin.
+Now we have forms.
+I don't like writing html/css but oh well.
+Was able to make a simple CRUD with forms.
+I wonder when I can actually hook up a real database instead of an sqlite3 db.
+I'm also beginning to see a pattern on how to write and implement new things in Django:
+1. Make a html page or edit existing one that will send the request
+2. Create a view that will handle the request in Views
+3. Add a url to Urls that will connect the request with a url to the Views

 ## Tests
 Testing to see whether creating a post actually creates a post